Isar Aerospace and OroraTech Announce Partnership to Launch Satellites for Tackling Global Wildfire Crises

-- Europe’s leading and most well-funded private launch service provider Isar Aerospace expands its client base, re-affirming the trust of the industry into the company’s progress
+Europe’s leading and most well-funded private launch service provider Isar Aerospace expands its client base, re-affirming the trust of the industry in the company’s progress.

-- OroraTech, pioneering in satellite-based wildfire monitoring, to launch future nanosatellite constellations with Isar Aerospace, significantly improving coverage especially during the afternoon
+OroraTech, pioneering in satellite-based wildfire monitoring, to launch future nanosatellite constellations with Isar Aerospace, significantly improving coverage, especially during the afternoon.
+The partnership solidifies European efforts to further drive the push for commercial space autonomy.

 Munich, 07 September 2021 – Isar Aerospace, the leading and most well-funded private European launch service provider focusing on small and medium satellite deployment, announced today that it has entered into a firm launch service agreement with the pioneering NewSpace startup OroraTech to launch the company’s satellites into space.
 OroraTech’s nanosatellites are geared towards tackling the global wildfire and climate crises with satellite-based wildfire detection and monitoring services.